RaspiRepo/Android-MyLocation/README.md

 # Steps

 a.
-First run location server script on any server
+First run location server script on any server.

 b.
 Set server IP address and port number and apply "My Location" button.

 c.
 This service will keep update its location whenever there is change in location.